What does it mean to be an RV Entrepreneur? Did you know that if you run a business or work from your RV you might be considered an RV Entrepreneur?

 Is this why the RV Entrepreneur movement is taking off?
 Yes and maybe.
 Let’s explore this more.

 Why The RV Entrepreneur Movement Is Taking Off

 The RV Entrepreneur movement is taking off for multiple reasons.
 It helps in Google searches when you’ve coined a phrase like RV Entrepreneur, and have a book, podcast, and blog about it.
 But there are other reasons that make this lifestyle more attainable.

 Technology has made the biggest impact.
 Chris and Cherie from Technomadia, talk about how the internet was more challenging when they started out in 2006.
-Lack of internet was a literal barrier to working from the road for many people.
+The lack of internet was a literal barrier to working from the road for many people.

-Now with multiple carriers, plans, wifi, boosters and cafes, Internet access is making remote work more attainable than ever.
-This shift is going to cause a huge impact on employers, something I’m researching and will write more about.
+Now with multiple carriers, plans, wifi, boosters, and cafes, Internet access is making remote work more attainable than ever.
+This shift is going to have a huge impact on employers, something I’m researching and will write more about.

 Other reasons for its popularity are social media (YouTube, Instagram, Facebook, etc.), infinite online business options, and sites like Flexjobs and Upwork.
 These platforms and the ability to freelance or build a virtual business, empower people to live a “Flex-Life,” a life with more flexibility and freedom than ever before.

 Here’s what Drew Bensen, fellow RV Entrepreneur, and empowerment coach said when asked about his definition of RV Entrepreneur: